laravel/docs/requests.md

 You may pass a default value as the second argument to the `input` method.
 This value will be returned if the requested input value is not present on the request:

     $name = $request->input('name', 'Sally');

+You may call the `input` method without any arguments in order to retrieve all of the requested input string values as an associative array:

+    $input = $request->input();

 When working with forms that contain array inputs, use "dot" notation to access the arrays: